Maryland Court Records

 Is Maryland a Common Law State for Marriage?

-However, although the state does not recognize the validity of common law unions created within its borders, it recognizes the validity of common law marriages created in states that recognize this type of union.
+However, although the state does not recognize the validity of common law unions created within its borders, it acknowledges the validity of common law marriages created in states that recognize this type of union.

 Common law marriages are allowed in multiple US states, including Colorado, Iowa, Pennsylvania, and South Carolina.
 Under this type of union, two parties legally marry without obtaining a marriage license or holding a wedding ceremony.
 While the requirements for a common law marriage vary in different states, some of the general requirements include: